 2. Supplies the important minerals including calcium, magnesium, chromium, potassium, selenium, zinc, manganese, and others.

 3. Physical Energy support - you will feel more energized, motivated, and perhaps get more work done during the day.

-4. Mental Energy support - most users will feel more mentally alert and focused with better mood.
+4. Mental Energy support - most users will feel more mentally alert and focused with better mood, it does have a small amount of Green Tea Extract.
 You may also consider Mind Power Rx.